GUIrilla: A Scalable Framework for Automated Desktop UI Exploration: Methodology

-The application graph collected with \textsc{GUIrilla} crawler consists of nodes and edges that represent application states and actions, respectively (see Figure~\ref{fig:tree-screenshots}).
-All interaction graphs are automatically annotated and visualized as accompanying SVG files.
-Across applications, the graphs have an average depth of 3.5, with the deepest graph reaching a depth of 101.
+The application tree collected with \textsc{GUIrilla} crawler consists of nodes and edges that represent application states and actions, respectively (see Figure~\ref{fig:tree-screenshots}).
+All interaction trees are automatically annotated and visualized as accompanying SVG files.
+Across applications, the trees have an average depth of 3.5, with the deepest tree reaching a depth of 101.
 Each node corresponds to a specific UI state of an application and contains the following fields: { \begin{itemize} \item \textit{Element}: The accessibility tree of the application window at a state. \item \textit{Image name}: The filename of the full desktop screenshot associated with a state. \item \textit{Actions}: A list of actions that can be executed without causing significant changes to the UI.
 We define a significant change as the addition or removal of more than 10 UI elements following an interaction. \end{itemize}}

 Each edge captures a possible interaction and includes:

 { \begin{itemize} \item \textit{Action}: Information about the UI element that triggered the interaction, along with a human-readable action description and a structured dictionary representation that has a 1-to-1 map to \textit{pyautogui} commands. \item \textit{Out vertex}: The resulting UI state after the interaction of the crawler with the GUI. \end{itemize}}